bikegirl/cosc2325.notes/lectures/assignments/GP1.rst

 *****************

 You will have three weeks to complete his project.
-Each group will present their findings in class on the first meeting of the week starting March 27.
+Each group will present their findings in class on July 10.

 ..  vim:filetype=rst spell: